Forwarding address · For the privacy-first

 The trade-off, named.

 We don’t pretend the friction isn’t real.
-Setting up forwarding takes ten to twenty minutes once.
+Setting up forwarding is a few minutes of copy-and-paste once — three short steps, every value one tap.
 Then the daily experience is identical to the OAuth path — same summarizer, same dedup across sources, same delivery time, same everything.

 What you give up in setup time, you get back in inbox sovereignty.
 That’s a trade some readers will gladly make.
 We respect it; we built for it.